What Is an Anxious-Avoidant Relationship & How to Make It Work

 8. Realize that you are likely to get stuck in a trap

-You’ll seek reassurance from your partner when they seem distant, and this will trigger them to become ever more distant because of their fear of intimacy.
+You’ll seek reassurance from your partner when they seem distant, triggering them to become ever more distant because of their fear of intimacy.
 Then, as they become more distant, your fear of abandonment will make you even more clingy.

 Someone must stop this process so that you can get out of the trap.
 It’s most helpful if both partners try to stop the trap, but you might have to take the first step by realizing that your partner’s distant behavior is just their avoidant fears coming to light.